 Employers will set their own entry requirements.

-Competition for jobs is strong, especially with the better-known magazines.
+Competition for jobs is strong, especially with well-known magazines.
+Developing a network of contacts is essential.
 You'll find it useful to have examples of your published work in a portfolio.
-You'll also need practical experience, which you could get by:

-- contacting magazines to ask for work experience
+- contact magazines for information on work shadowing, internships and work experience

-- writing reviews of films, plays or products
+- write reviews of films, plays or products

-- writing your own blog and having an online presence
+- write your own blog and build an online presence

 You would need to build up a network of contacts as many journalist jobs are not advertised.